Enhancements to the Affordable Care Act

-MNsure.org is where individuals, families and small businesses can shop, compare and choose health insurance coverage that meets their needs.
+MNsure.org is where individuals and families can shop, compare and choose health insurance coverage that meets their needs.
 MNsure is the only place you can qualify for financial help that can lower the cost of your monthly insurance premium.

-Any Minnesota resident who is a US citizen, US resident, or lawfully present can purchase health insurance through MNsure.
-Small businesses with up to 50 employees can use MNsure.
+Any Minnesota resident who is a U.S. citizen, U.S. resident, or lawfully present can purchase health insurance through MNsure.
+Read more about the requirements.

-Your eligibility (if you qualify) for Medical Assistance and MinnesotaCare is determined by MNsure, but the Department of Human Services (DHS) manages these programs.
+Your eligibility (if you qualify) for Medical Assistance and MinnesotaCare is determined by the Minnesota Eligibility Technology System (METS), which is accessed through MNsure, but the Department of Human Services (DHS) manages these programs.